 The Board of Directors has affirmatively determined that Messrs.
-Alperin, Brons, Herring, Kabat, Kuehn and Laskawy, Mses.
-Goodman, Margulies and Raphael and Drs.
-Bacow, Rekow and Sheares are "independent," as defined under Rule 5605(a)(2) of The Nasdaq Stock Market ("Nasdaq").
+Alperin, Brons, Herring, Kabat, Kuehn and Laskawy, Ms. Raphael, Drs.
+Bacow, Rekow and Sheares and former directors Norman S. Matthews and Dr. Louis W. Sullivan (whose terms of office ended following the 2016 Annual Meeting of Stockholders) are "independent," as defined under Rule 5605(a)(2) of The NASDAQ Stock Market ("NASDAQ").

-Independent directors, as defined under Nasdaq's Rule 5605(a)(2), meet at regularly scheduled executive sessions without members of Company management present.
+Independent directors, as defined under NASDAQ's Rule 5605(a)(2), meet at regularly scheduled executive sessions without members of Company management present.